textpattern/textpattern.github.io/themes/front-end-themes.md

 ## System handling of imported themes

-To ensure a theme imported into your installation does not literally break your front-end, Textpattern uses a few safeguards when importing.
-It’s centred around a default package structure that matches the minimum essential assets needed by Textpattern to function correctly.
-Any theme package that does not have the minimum essential structure will be ‘augmented’ by Textpattern automatically upon importation.
-This is useful, say, when theme designers choose the hack-from-scratch approach, instead of the sensible create-via-Textpattern approach, and distribute themes that lack essential files or the expected package organization.
+To ensure a theme imported into your installation does not break your front-end, Textpattern fluffs imported theme packages with any missing essential elements otherwise needed by the default system.
+This is useful, say, when theme designers choose the hack-from-scratch approach, instead of the sensible create-via-Textpattern approachs, and distribute themes that lack subdirectories or default files.

 The following sections describe the various assets of a default theme package, and what Textpattern does when any imported theme strays from the norm.
-But don’t worry, Textpattern is relatively forgiving of differences in package contents and organization.
-That’s the whole point of augmenting imported packages at the import state; to ensure theme’s mostly work as intended, and can be manually tweaked thereafter to bring them into better alignment with your own site structure.
+But don’t worry, package augmentation is a relatively soft process, ensuring theme’s mostly work as intended, and allowing manual tweaking thereafter to bring them into better alignment with your own site structure.

 ### The *manifest.json* file